mdw1982/MJournal/README.md

 QUIRKS AND SHANANEGANS
 -------------------------
 -	UPDATE ENTRY CLOSES PROGRAM: (10.15.22) verion 0.7.5.9: something is causing the program to simply exit with exit(0) after it's been sitting for a while.
 A while being longer than 30 minutes.
 The event triggering this program exit is hitting the update entry button to send an entry update back to the database.
 Added a function button in the button row to allow the program to be reloaded if it's been sitting for a while in an attempt to off-set this condition until I can understand and fix what's causing this.
 -- 10.21.22 This issue has been fixed and no longer vexes the program or me!
+I mentioned somewhere that while I've got this issue fixed if you update the title as well as the body of the entry you'll only see the body update.
+Well, I've added a hot-key to reload the tree menu: F11
 -	RIGHT CLICK COPY, PASTE, SELECT AND SELECT ALL: There isn't any.
 Not yet anyway...
 I've been working hard on getting all the wrinkles smoothed out before tackling that feature, but it's coming.
 Its one of those things that sounds like it should be easy, but its not.
 I mean, C'mon...
 I've only been programming in Python for 3 months and I have a lot more to learn.